 Oral rehydration drinks are widely available in grocery stores and pharmacies and are a good choice of clear beverage for people who are ill with a stomach viruses.
 The drinks help restore the natural balance of electrolytes that may be disrupted when a person is vomiting frequently.
 Though the marketing of oral rehydration liquids is mainly aimed toward the parents of babies and young children, the drinks are perfectly safe for older children and adults to use as well.

 If oral rehydration drinks do not appeal, sipping a sports drink can provide many of the same nutrients.
 Sports drinks are designed to help athletes maintain the optimum balance of electrolytes, as they lose these essential vitamins and minerals as they sweat during a workout.
-People who suffer from a stomach bug can also replenish their bodies with sports drinks.
+People who have a stomach bug can also replenish their bodies with sports drinks.
 This type of beverage may not be tolerated as well as water or oral rehydration drinks, due to the increased sugar content.
 Start slowly with a few sips of a sports drink before progressing to a full glass.